Liberalism in Iran: Iran Party

 Established in 1949, the Iran Party is described as the "backbone of the National Front", the leading umbrella organization of Iranian nationalists.
-Founded by mostly of European-educated technocrats, it advocated "a diluted form of French socialism" (i.e. it "modeled itself on" the moderate Socialist Party of France) and promoted social democracy, liberal nationalism and secularism.
+Founded by mostly European-educated technocrats, it advocated "a diluted form of French socialism" (i.e., it "modeled itself on" the moderate Socialist Party of France) and promoted social democracy, liberal nationalism, and secularism.
 The socialist tent of the party was more akin to that of the Fabian Society than to the scientific socialism of Karl Marx.
-Its focus on liberal socialism and democratic socialism principles, made it quite different from pure left-wing parties and it did not show much involvement in labour rights discussions.
-The Iran Party's basic nucleus were members of the Iranian Engineers' Association.
-In the Iranian legislative election, 1944, five of the party's leaders including Rezazadeh Shafaq, Ghulam'Ali Farivar, AhdulHamid Zanganeh, Hussein Mu'aven, and Abdallah Mu'azemi won seats, as well as Mohammad Mossadegh who was not a member but the party effectively supported.
-The party helped Mossadegh establish the National Front, nationalize the oil industry and rise to power.
-Some members held office during Mosaddegh government.
+Its focus on liberal socialism and democratic socialism principles made it quite different from pure left-wing parties, and it did not show much involvement in labour rights discussions.
+The Iran Party's basic nucleus consisted of members of the Iranian Engineers' Association.
+In the 1944 legislative election, five of the party's leaders, including Rezazadeh Shafaq, Ghulam'Ali Farivar, AhdulHamid Zanganeh, Hussein Mu'aven, and Abdallah Mu'azemi won seats, along with Mohammad Mossadegh, whose platform and policies were supported by the party.

+The party helped Mossadegh establish the National Front, nationalize the oil industry, and aided his rise to power.
+Some members held office during the Mosaddegh government.
 In the 1950s, the party was led by Karim Sanjabi and Allah-Yar Saleh.
 It was suppressed following the British–American backed coup d'état in 1953 and was outlawed in 1957, on the grounds that it had an alliance with the Tudeh Party of Iran ten years earlier.
-It was revived in 1960 and actively contributed to the National Front (II), which was disintegrated in 1963 and forced to survive secretly.
-Iran Party held a congress in 1964.
-Not much is known about the activities of the party between 1964 and the mid-1970s except of some irregular meetings and exchanging views.
-In 1977, alongside League of Socialists and Nation Party it revived the National Front (IV) and demanded Ruhollah Khomeini's return to Iran.
-In early 1979, then secretary-general of the party, Shapour Bakhtiar was appointed as the last Prime Minister by the Shah and included two Iran Party members in his cabinet.
-The party however denounced his acceptance of the post, expelled him and called him a "traitor".
-The party did not play an important role in Iranian political arena after 1979 and was soon declared banned.
+It was revived in 1960 and actively contributed to the National Front (II), which disintegrated in 1963 and was forced to operate in secret.

+The Iran Party held a congress in 1964.
+Not much is known about the activities of the party between 1964 and the mid-1970s except for some irregular meetings and exchange of views.
+In 1977, alongside the League of Socialists and the Nation Party, it revived the National Front (IV) and demanded Ruhollah Khomeini's return to Iran.
+In early 1979, then secretary-general of the party, Shapour Bakhtiar, was appointed as the last Prime Minister by the Shah and included two Iran Party members in his cabinet.
+The party, however, denounced his acceptance of the post, expelled him, and called him a "traitor".
+The party did not play an important role in the Iranian political arena after 1979 and was soon declared banned.

 People's Party

-Founded in in Pahlavi era, People's Party (Mardom) was one of two major parties in the apparent attempt to decree a two-party system by Shah, apparently opposition to the ruling New Iran Party and previously Party of Nationalists.
-The party was dissolved in 1975, in order to be merged into newly founded Resurgence Party, the only legal party in the attempted single-party system.
+Founded on in the Pahlavi era, the People's Party (Mardom) was one of two major parties in an apparent attempt to establish a two-party system by the Shah, in opposition to the ruling New Iran Party and, previously, the Party of Nationalists.
+The party was dissolved in 1975, and merged into the newly founded Resurgence Party, the only legal party in the attempted single-party system.